 The third important consideration is that if the two joint insureds are spouses, the policy can be impossible to split up if they get divorced.
 The policy may need to be canceled, and it may be tough for people to buy new life insurance if they are older and less healthy.
 You may be able to obtain a rider allowing the policy to be split up, but this can be difficult to obtain.
 If there is a possibility of divorce, you should consider whether or not you will want to keep the policy, or if you may need individual life insurance after the divorce.
 Sometimes, people may be fine surrendering the policy.

 People should also think about if a term policy can satisfy the purpose of the joint policy.
 If a term policy can, it may make sense to get individual term policies on each person because the premium will be so much lower.

 Joint Life Insurance Can Be Jointly Owned

 A joint life insurance policy may also have joint owners, which requires permission from both policy owners to make any changes to the insurance contract.
-This ensures that both insured person’s interest are represented equally with regard to policy decisions.
+This ensures that both of the insured person’s interests are represented equally with regard to policy decisions.